ConnectivityFoundry/AwaLWM2M/doc/userguide.md

 ----

-### Introduction.
+### Introduction

 ![Awa application overview](Awa_application_overview.png)

-LWM2M is a protocol that allows client resources to be accessed by a server.
-In the Awa library the client and server are daemons (individual processes), each having its own respective API interface over an inter-process communication interface (IPC).
+LWM2M is a protocol that allows resources on a client to be accessed by a server.
+In the Awa library both the client and the server are daemon processes, each having its own respective API interface over an inter-process communication interface (IPC).
 The client API is for use exclusively with the client daemon, and the server API is for use exclusively with the server daemon.
-A suite of tools is provided to exercise the main functionality of the API for both the client and server.
+A suite of tools is also provided to exercise the main functionality of the API for both the client and server.
 Later sections describe the configuration of the Awa client and server daemons, along with examples of tools use.

-A bootstrap server daemon is also provided that implements the LWM2M bootstrapping protocol which instructs LWM2M clients which LWM2M server to connect to.
+A bootstrap server daemon is included that implements the LWM2M bootstrapping protocol to instruct LWM2M clients which LWM2M management server to connect to.
 Later sections describe the configuration of the Awa bootstrap server.

-### The LWM2M object model.
+### The LWM2M object model

 ----